 Most anti-discrimination laws offer protection to job applicants — not just employees.
 If a job applicant believes she was rejected for discriminatory reasons, she should report this belief to the company and, if she gets no satisfaction, consider filing a charge with the U.S. Equal Employment Opportunity Commission or her local human rights commission.

-This article by TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Small Business Opportunities on July 28, 2014.
+TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Small Business Opportunities on July 28, 2014.

 Workplace Rights and Discrimination Laws